 - approval of liquidator’s fees

-- payment of dividends
+- distribution of money

 - other creditor rights

-- secured creditor rights
+- secured creditors’ rights

 - directors and liquidation